King's Bounty: Fan projects

-King's Bounty boardgame
+King's Bounty board game

-Task Force Games released a King's Bounty boardgame in 1991.
+Task Force Games released a King's Bounty board game in 1991.
 Like its computer game counterpart, the object of the game is to catch villains in a fantasy setting, but the villains' names are different, and three designers, not including Van Caneghem, are credited for the creation of the game.
-The cover of both the computer game and the boardgame versions are the same, implying some connection between the two.
+The cover of both the computer game and the board game versions are the same, implying some connection between the two.

 During the brief period that TFG was owned by New World Computing, the two companies attempted the first ever simultaneous release of a board game and computer game.
 The two versions of King's Bounty wound up releasing about 9 months apart, and after NWC had sold TFG to former Games Workshop Vice-President John Olsen.
 Future versions of New World Computing's version of King's Bounty were called Heroes of Might & Magic to avoid confusion between the two different games that had been designed by different designers.
 TFG kept the name as the original concept had come from them and the board game designer.
 TFG never wound up releasing a second version of the King's Bounty board game.

 The common cover art came from one of TFG's regular artists.